splineops/splineops/README.md

 # SplineOps: Spline Operations

-SplineOps is a Python-based N-dimensional signal processing library with support for GPU computing.
+`splineops` is a Python-based N-dimensional signal processing library with support for GPU computing.

 ## Installation

+You need at least `Python 3.10` to install `splineops`, and ideally `Python 3.12`. `Python 3.11` is also compatible.

 Install minimal dependencies in a dedicated environment (shown here using [Mamba](https://mamba.readthedocs.io/en/latest/)).